poalrom/grunt-prettier/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## Known issues
+- [Config overrides](https://prettier.io/docs/en/configuration.html#configuration-overrides) works only in .prettierrc, not in task config

 ## Release History
 *2.1* - Update default parser name
 *2.0* - Update prettier to v2.
 Fix npm audit issues